Is Velvet a Good Material for Your Sofa?

-We listed down the benefits of having a velvet sofa in your living room as we bust the myths surrounding it.
+We listed down the benefits of having a velvet sofa in your living room as we busted the myths surrounding it.

 Is Velvet a Good Material for Your Sofa?